-In Part 1 of our two-part blog piece, Quotient’s Executive Director of Pediatric Services, Nazim Kanji, covered key considerations in pediatric program design and formulation development strategies that sponsors should take into account if they want to successfully bridge from initial concept into later stages of development and through to commercialization.
+In Part 1 of our two-part blog piece on the 'The challenges and opportunities of Pediatric Dosage Form Development', Nazim Kanji, Executive Director of Pediatric Services at Quotient Sciences, covered key considerations in pediatric program design and formulation development strategies that sponsors should take into account if they want to successfully bridge from initial concept into later stages of development and through to commercialization.

 Adult taste/PK study

-After formulation development, the next stage is typically a clinical assessment of the proposed pediatric formulations in adult volunteer panels to evaluate and optimize the taste and/or PK attributes, prior to dosing the formulations in pivotal pediatric patient studies.
+After formulation development, the next stage is typically a clinical assessment of the proposed pediatric formulations in adult volunteer panels to evaluate and optimize the taste and/or PK attributes, before dosing the formulations in pivotal pediatric patient studies.

 Clinical supplies for pediatric patient trials

-Once the pediatric formulation has been optimized, the drug product will then be taken into patient studies to assess the efficacy in the target disease population.
+Once the pediatric formulation has been optimized, the drug product will then be taken into patient studies to assess efficacy in the target disease population.
 This can present the development team with new challenges, putting a strain on traditional product manufacturing and supply logistics, particularly if dealing with rare and orphan disease states.
-Typical challenges include:

-· Multiple sites and countries in order to recruit the required number of subjects
+- Multiple sites and countries to recruit the required number of subjects

-The historical practice of large product batch sizes with relatively long shelf-lives and long cycle times to get products manufactured, released, labelled, packaged and shipped, is therefore unlikely to fit the supply requirements of typical pediatric clinical studies.
+The historical practice of large product batch sizes with relatively long shelf lives and long cycle times to get products manufactured, released, labeled, packaged, and shipped is therefore unlikely to fit the supply requirements of typical pediatric clinical studies.
 Implicit in this is also a lack of ability to customize the drug product around unique, individual patient needs.

-In conclusion, the development of pediatric medicines is an industry requirement to ensure safe and efficacious treatments are available for children of all age groups.
-There are many factors that need to be considered for the successful development of pediatric products for which Quotient Sciences has unique expertise and provides an end-to-end integrated solution across the design, development and supply continuum.
+Many factors need to be considered for the successful development of pediatric products for which Quotient Sciences has unique expertise and provides an end-to-end integrated solution across the design, development, and supply continuum.